 I’ve made it my mission to demystify meditation.
-You don’t have to have a guru or have a particular religious belief to find moments of sanctuary, or to nourish and feed yourself in mind, body, and spirit.
+You don’t have to have a particular religious belief to find moments of sanctuary, or to nourish and feed yourself in mind, body, and spirit.
 My journey is ever-expanding, ever-evolving, just like yours is.
 It’s like a lotus that is blooming continually, revealing new petals all the time.
 My quest is to go deeper.

 Seeking common ground

 I’ve studied so many spiritual traditions, and throughout my life, I’ve always tried to find the common ground they share.
 I think it’s where we enter in from–whether you’re looking to lower your blood pressure, create peace on the planet, increase your immunity, or be a better listener, we’re all coming to spirituality through similar doors.

 What I’ve found in my studies is that there are three ingredients to the majority of meditative traditions.
 The first ingredient to a successful meditation practice is your willingness to do it.
 The willingness is born out of frustration, or desperation, or out of a deep and heartfelt longing.

 The second ingredient: attention

 The second ingredient is gentle, non-judgemental attention.
 But what do I mean by attention?
 Who is paying attention, and to what?

 Turn your attention right now to the one who’s looking through your eyes.
 To the presence that’s beaming through your eyes, listening through your ears, that’s right here, right now, dwelling in this body of yours.
 Try to find that presence.

 You are in charge of deliberately paying attention.
 No one can pay attention for me.
 No one can harm my attention for you.
 People can certainly try to steal your attention, but it’s your job not to let them.
 We are distracted all the time, and we must reclaim our attention again and again and again.
 The only way to peace is to be completely in charge of where and how you focus your attention.